TalunJames/Taggich/README.md

 Browse albums, scrub photos and videos, tag them with ⌘K, and clean up your tag list — all backed by your existing Immich API.

-> **Heads up if you ever ran the original `Old/` version with the bundled
-> credentials**: that fallback API key was hardcoded and was visible to anyone
-> with read access to this repo.
-Rotate it from Immich → user settings → API
-> keys before you do anything else.

 ---